-Portable sign shall mean any sign not permanently attached to the ground or other permanent structure; or sign designed to be transported, including, but not limited to, signs designed to be transported by means of wheels; signs converted to A- or T-frames; menu or sandwich board signs;

-balloons used as signs; and signs attached to or painted on vehicles parked and/or stored while visible from the public right-of-way, except as provided herein.
+Portable sign shall mean any sign not permanently attached to the ground or other permanent structure; or sign designed to be transported, including, but not limited to, signs designed to be transported by means of wheels; balloons used as signs; and signs attached to or painted on vehicles while visible from the public right-of-way, except as provided herein.
+For the purposes of this Ordinance, sandwich board signs, banners and pole banners as prescribed herein are not considered portable signs.[HJK2]

-Primary facade shall be the facade of the building which is most nearly parallel to the widest street to which the building faces.
+Primary facade shall be the facade of the building which contains the primary building entrance as designated by the owner. is most nearly parallel to the widest street to which the building faces.